 How to apply

 UK institutions involved in higher education can apply for Erasmus+ funding on an annual basis to the British Council which manages this part of the Erasmus+ programme.
-The 2019 Call to Apply has been published and the application form to apply for student and staff mobility funding will be available shortly on the Erasmus+ website.
+The 2019 Call to Apply was published in October 2018 and the application web form is now live online.

 In addition, HEIs can apply to the European Commission’s Education, Audiovisual and Culture Executive Agency for the following activity: